MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/singletenant-upgrade-checklist.md

 ms.prod: "dynamics365-business-central"
 author: jswymer
 ---
-# Business Central Multitenant Full Upgrade Quick Reference
+# Business Central Single-Tenant Full Upgrade Quick Reference

 This article provides an overview of the full upgrade process for Business Central in a single-tenant deployment.
 For more detailed steps, see [Upgrading the Data: Single-Tenant Mode](upgrading-the-data.md).